Pincian Hill: Modern Rome

 The Pincio as seen today was laid out in 1809–14 by Giuseppe Valadier; the French Academy at Rome had moved into the Villa Medici in 1802.
 The orchards of the Pincio were laid out with wide gravelled allées (viali) that are struck through dense boschi to unite some pre-existing features: one viale extends a garden axis of the Villa Medici to the obelisk placed at the center of radiating viali.
-The obelisk was erected by Pope Pius VII in September 1822 to provide an eye-catcher in the vistas; it is a Roman obelisk, not an Egyptian one, erected under the Emperor Hadrian in the early 2nd century, as part of a memorial to his beloved Antinous outside the Porta Maggiore.
+This obelisk was erected by Pope Pius VII in September 1822 to provide an eye-catcher in the vistas.
+It is a Roman-carved obelisk (similar to the Sallustiano obelisk), not an Egyptian one, erected outside the Porta Maggiore under the Emperor Hadrian in the early 2nd century, as part of a memorial to his beloved Antinous.
 The Piazza Napoleone – in fact Napoleon's grand urbanistic example was set from a distance, as he never visited Rome – is a grand open space that looks out over Piazza del Popolo, also laid out by Valadier, and provides views to the west, and of the skyline of Rome beyond.
 Valadier linked the two spaces with formal staircases broken by generous landings, and a switchback carriageway.

 In 1873, a hydrochronometer on the 1867 design of Gian Battista Embriaco, O.P. inventor and professor of the College of St. Thomas in Rome was built on the Pincian Hill in emulation of the one at the College of St. Thomas.
 Another version stands in the Villa Borghese gardens.
 Embriaco had presented two prototypes of his invention at the Paris Universal Exposition in 1867 where it won prizes and great acclaim.

 In the gardens of the Pincio, it was Giuseppe Mazzini's urging that lined the viali with busts of notable Italians.

 Though the Villa Ludovisi was built over at the turn of the 20th century, several villas and their gardens still occupy the hill, including the Villa Borghese gardens, linked to the Pincio by a pedestrian bridge that crosses the via del Muro Torto in the narrow cleft below; the Muro Torto is the winding stretch of the Aurelian Wall, pierced by the Porta Pinciana.